alvaro-neira/rsm-rag/README.md

 ```
 ### System Metrics
-The application exposes comprehensive metrics for monitoring and alerting at `/metrics` endpoint:
+The application exposes other metrics for monitoring and alerting at `/metrics` endpoint:

 **HTTP Request Metrics:**
 - `http_requests_total` - Total HTTP requests by method, endpoint, and status code